rutgerblom/SDDC.Lab/README.md

 ### Diagrams

-The following diagrams help you understand the environment and compponoents deployed when using the default settings in the answerfile.
+The following diagrams help you understand the environment and components deployed with the default settings in the answerfile.

 A diagram of the physical network.
 ![Physicaloverview](images/vsphere-nsxt-deploy-pod2phys.png)